-Emmanuelle Charpentier is the founder, scientific and managing director of the Max Planck Unit for the Science of Pathogens (MPUSP) (since 2018), head of administration of MPUSP (since 2021), as well as honorary professor at Humboldt University (since 2016), Berlin, Germany.
-Prior to her current appointments, she was scientific director at the Max Planck Institute for Infection Biology, Berlin (2015-2017); Alexander von Humboldt professor, department head at the Helmholtz Centre for Infection Research, Braunschweig and full professor at the Hannover Medical School, Germany (2013-2015); visiting and associate professor at the Laboratory for Molecular Infection Medicine Sweden (EMBL Partnership), Umeå University, Sweden (Visiting Professor 2013-2017 and associate professor 2009-2013; habilitated in microbiology in 2013); associate professor at the Max F. Perutz Laboratories (now Max Perutz Labs), University of Vienna, Austria (2006-2009) (habilitated in microbiology in 2006); guest and assistant professor, Institute of Microbiology and Genetics, University of Vienna, Austria (2002-2005).
-Emmanuelle held several research associate positions in the USA (1996-2022): Skirball Institute of Biomolecular Medicine, New York (1999-2002), St. Jude Children's Research Hospital, Memphis (1999), New York University Medical Center (now NYU Langone Health) (1997-1999) and The Rockefeller University (1996-1997).
+Emmanuelle Charpentier is Founding, Scientific and Managing Director of the Max Planck Unit for the Science of Pathogens (MPUSP) (since 2018), Head of Administration of MPUSP (since 2021) and Honorary Professor at Humboldt University (since 2016), Berlin, Germany.
+Prior to her current appointments, she was Scientific Director at the Max Planck Institute for Infection Biology, Berlin (2015-2017); Alexander von Humboldt Professor, Department Head at the Helmholtz Centre for Infection Research, Braunschweig and Full Professor at the Hannover Medical School, Germany (2013-2015); Visiting and Associate Professor at the Laboratory for Molecular Infection Medicine Sweden (EMBL Partnership), Umeå University, Sweden (Visiting Professor 2013-2017 and Associate Professor 2009-2013; habilitated in microbiology in 2013); Associate Professor at the Max F. Perutz Laboratories (now Max Perutz Labs), University of Vienna, Austria (2006-2009) (habilitated in microbiology in 2006); Guest and Assistant Professor, Institute of Microbiology and Genetics, University of Vienna, Austria (2002-2005).
+Emmanuelle held several research associate positions in the US (1996-2022): Skirball Institute of Biomolecular Medicine, New York (1999-2002), St. Jude Children's Research Hospital, Memphis (1999), New York University Medical Center (now NYU Langone Health) (1997-1999) and The Rockefeller University (1996-1997).
 She received her education in microbiology, biochemistry and genetics at the University Pierre and Marie Curie and the Pasteur Institute in Paris, France (Bachelor studies 1986-1991, Master studies 1991-1992, PhD in microbiology 1992-1995).
-Emmanuelle has been widely recognized for her pioneering and groundbreaking research, which laid the foundations for the revolutionary CRISPR-Cas9 genome engineering and editing technology.
-She has received numerous prestigious international awards and distinctions, and is an elected member of many national and international scientific academies.
-She co-founded CRISPR Therapeutics and ERS Genomics with Rodger Novak and Shaun Foy.
+Emmanuelle has been widely recognized for her groundbreaking research, which laid the foundations for the revolutionary CRISPR-Cas9 genome engineering technology.
+She has received numerous prestigious international awards and distinctions, and is an elected member of national and international scientific academies.
+She is co-founder of CRISPR Therapeutics and ERS Genomics with Rodger Novak and Shaun Foy.